 In terms of training support, Savage Affiliates does pretty good compared to many products in the MMO industry.
 They have a pretty active Facebook group, and people are positive and helpful inside.
 Many questions and comments get at least one response, many times multiple responses.
 Being a Facebook group has it’s issues though, and it’s not really a place where you can effectively do anything outside of what’s directly in your feed for the day.

-Even so, Wealthy Affiliate is a thriving community.
+By comparison, Wealthy Affiliate is a thriving community.
 There are siloed forums on specific topics.
-There's a live chat rolling 24/7.
+There’s a live chat rolling 24/7.
 You can private message specific members.
 You can read and write your own internal blog posts.
 You can look up old questions, watch old webinars, and use the search bar to find specific topics from the past 14 years.
-Members can create, share, and comment on their own training modules, so there are thousands of training modules available on a wide variety of topics that aren't even part of the main training, and you can interact directly with the person who created the training.
+Members can create, share, and comment on their own training modules, so there are thousands of training modules available on a wide variety of topics that aren’t even part of the main training, and you can interact directly with the person who created the training.

 Plus, people who create training are incentivized to make quality content because you can get paid if your training gets engagement from the community.